2015 Sevilleta LTER Research Experience for Undergraduates Program

 Students will have numerous opportunities to share ideas and explore issues within and across disciplines.
 The program's goal is to increase exposure to a large, multidisciplinary research program, inspire students to continue into professional careers, and prepare students for the rigors of graduate school, professional research, and responsible citizenship.
 The program exemplifies the integration of research and education.
 As students conduct research, they will learn how to be a scientist, along with many technical, methodological and ethical issues that arise in scientific research.

 Lodging and laboratory space for REU students will be provided by the UNM Sevilleta Field Station at NO COST.
-In addition, candidates chosen will receive a stipend of $5000 during the 11-week summer program May 28 - August 8.
+In addition, candidates chosen will receive a stipend of $5000 during the 10-week summer program that will run from May 29 - August 7.
 We will also refund travel costs to and from the UNM Sevilleta Field Station up to $500 (stipulations apply).

 Applications will be accepted from students at any stage of their undergraduate program (freshman to senior) and any discipline, so long as the applicant is interested in conservation biology and ecology.
-Students are not eligible if they have completed an undergraduate degree by Summer 2014.
+Students are not eligible if they have completed an undergraduate degree by the start of Summer 2015.
 We welcome applications from students at four year colleges, students that are the first member of their family to attend college, non-traditional students, and students from traditionally underrepresented groups.
 Students must be U.S. Citizens.